How to Prepare for your Headshot

 Grooming for Men

-Men should get a haircut about a week before your session.
-If you wear a beard, make sure it is well groomed.
-If you are clean shaven, shave the day of your session.
-Bring hair styling products and a brush to your session.
+Men, you should get a haircut about a week before your session.
+If you wear a beard, make sure it is well-groomed.
+If you are clean-shaven, shave the day of your session.
+Bring hair styling products and a brush.
 Consider wearing translucent powder on your skin if you tend to be shiny.

 Retouching service includes removing blemishes, flakes, flyaways, and other distractions.
-We can also soften facial wrinkles and enhance your shape on request.
-We will discuss retouching at your session, and you can make any special requests at that time, and I will do my best to accommodate you.
+We can also soften facial wrinkles and enhance your shape upon request.
+We will discuss retouching at your session so that you can make any special requests at that time, and I will do my best to accommodate you.